 “The Bloomsbury team has built a leading expertise in machine reading and understanding unstructured documents in natural language in order to answer any question,” Facebook announced on its Facebook Academics page.
 “Their expertise will strengthen Facebook’s efforts in natural language processing research, and help us further understand natural language and its applications.”

 Although not explicitly stated in Facebook’s official statement, TechCrunch reported that the main purpose of this acquisition is to help combat fake news on the platform.
+Bloomsbury AI has since been terminated after its Facebook acquisition.

 Facebook acquired ConnectU, the social networking site started by the Winklevoss brothers and Divya Narendra, as part of a court settlement, according to CNN.
 Tyler and Cameron Winklevoss had brought a lawsuit against Zuckerberg and Facebook in 2004, claiming that he had stolen the idea for Facebook from them.
 Facebook counter-sued, claiming ConnectU had hacked into Facebook to steal data and spam users.